This post may contain affiliate links where we earn a commission from qualifying purchases.

 At times where my twins throw me for a loop with their behaviour or my older kids want to go to their dad’s, I sit and wonder what it is I’m doing wrong.
 And, as I pine for another baby that we can’t afford the IVF for, I wonder why I should have one at all.

-How do You Know if You’re a Bad Mom?
+How to Tell if You’re a Bad Mom or Parent

 I’m going to give you, me, and anyone else who comes along the exact same perspective I offered my friend who thought she was a bad mom: If you worry about being a bad mom, you’re probably a good one.
 It’s the good moms who care enough to worry.